About Us

 2026: Glynda Smith, Bob Burchette, Bill Distler

-Ex-offico: Rev. Kirk Tutterow, Co-Pastor (non-voting) – Alma Carlton, Financial Secretary (non-voting) – John McWhorter, AC Lay Delegate
+Ex-offico: Rev. Kirk Tutterow, Co-Pastor (non-voting) – Alma Carlton, Financial Secretary (non-voting) – TBD, AC Lay Delegate

 About: The Board of Trustees serves First UMC by maintaining and improving the building, furnishing, equipment, & grounds; managing bequests and gifts to the church; and overseeing legal responsiblities of the church.